nicholbs/TryHackMe/Report.md

 1. Purpose of report
-This report has the purpose of
+This report has the purpose of outlining how excessive user rights constitute foothold
+for attackers to exploit a windows infrastructure.
+Altogether the reader will learn the importance of exercising appropriate group policies for users

+excersice appropriate policies

+right

+enabled to

+through learning the

+footing
+Footing for

+an attacker gains ground on